-However, if we narrow the age down to below age 5 or so, the impulsive and hyperactive type of ADHD is by far the most common.
-We’ve lovingly nicknamed these kiddos “Raging Bulls” because they simply charge through life going 100 mph at all times, and seem to have “busy brains” that don’t like to slow down, stop, and sit still.
+However, if we narrow the age down to below age 5, the impulsive and hyperactive type of ADHD is by far the most common.
+We’ve lovingly nicknamed these kiddos “Raging Bulls” because they simply charge through life going 100 mph at all times and seem to have “busy brains” that don’t like to slow down, stop, and sit still.

-Conversely, the “drunken bull” child is a type of ADHD that doesn’t really display any hyperactivity or impulsiveness, but simply gets easily distracted, off track, and disorganized.
-This type of ADHD doesn’t really show up until the child is a bit older (we’ll explain why later in the science section of this article), and often this child is thought of as just being lazy and unmotivated.
+Conversely, the “drunken bull” child is a type of ADHD that doesn’t really display any hyperactivity or impulsiveness but simply gets easily distracted, off track, and disorganized.
+This type of ADHD doesn’t really show up until the child is a bit older and often, this child is thought of as just being lazy and unmotivated.

 But Is It Really ADHD?
 Take the ADHD Test

-The reason I know God gave me ADHD is to help other people and parents really sort out the answer to this tough question that plagues us all in the ADHD world.
-So I’m going to get you the answer from both a personal and professional perspective.
+The reason I know God gave me ADHD is to help other people and parents really sort out the answer to this challenging question that plagues us all in the ADHD world.
+So, I’m going to get you the answer from both a personal and professional perspective.

 Heck yes, it’s real!

-The first step is to get the right kind of ADHD test and evaluation, then sort out exactly what’s triggering and causing the struggle, and lastly get the right kind of care plan in place to transform it from a struggle to a strength.
+The first step is to get the right kind of ADHD test and evaluation, then sort out exactly what’s triggering and causing the struggle, and lastly, get the right kind of care plan in place to transform it from a battle to a strength.

-This 3-step process might just be the most important element of this article.
+This 3-step process might just be the most critical element of this article.

 - Get the right kind of ADHD test and evaluation for your child (or for yourself)